DipanjanKuila/MCP_AGENT_FASTAPI/README.md

 ---

 ## 📁 Project Structure
+'''
 ├── main.py # FastAPI app + MCP mounting
 ├── client.py # Asynchronous memory chat using MCPAgent
 ├── config.json # MCP server configuration
 ├── MOCK_DATA.json # Local data store for user records
 └── README.md # Project documentation
+'''

 ## How MCP Works with FastAPI
 - The FastApiMCP class wraps your FastAPI app.
 - All valid routes (except the ones you exclude) are turned into MCP tools.

--You can use these tools with an MCPAgent, allowing LLMs to interact with your app programmatically.
+- You can use these tools with an MCPAgent, allowing LLMs to interact with your app programmatically.

 ## Benefits
 - 🔧 Turn any FastAPI route into an LLM tool instantly.